jrc/caregiver.tools/workers/caregiver-tools-dayclock/README.md

     * Use XMLHttpRequest() instead of fetch() https://caniuse.com/?search=fetch

+    * **Prettier `trailingComma: "none"`:** The `.prettierrc.json` configuration is set to `\"trailingComma\": \"none\"` to avoid trailing commas in JavaScript, as Safari 9's JavaScript engine can interpret them as syntax errors in some contexts, especially for function calls or array/object literals.

 /* Safari 9's Date constructor doesn't reliably parse ISO 8601 date strings without time/timezone info, often treating them as UTC midnight, leading to potential timezone issues. */